Uniswap/docs/docs/V3/guides/04-flash-callback.md

                 })
             );
 ```
-Following that we have the second of two swaps, this time with the last fee tier, and with the `amount0` that we withdrew from the original pool.
+Following that, we have the second of two swaps, this time with the last fee tier and with the `amount0` that we withdrew from the original pool.

 ```solidity
 uint256 amountOut1 =